andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Home-automation-isn-t-scary.md

 If the scale of Home Assistant sounds intimidating: don't worry about exactly what you want to do, and give it a try.
 The first time you use it will probably be a throw-away attempt anyway, so use it to experiment.

 The easiest way to install Home Assistant is on a [Raspberry Pi](https://www.raspberrypi.com/).
 Given you're interested enough to have read this far, then you're probably the kind of person who's got (or would enjoy) a Raspberry Pi to play with generally.
-I won't go through the install instructions here, but the instructions on the [Home Assistant Raspberry Pi guide](https://www.home-assistant.io/installation/raspberrypi) are pretty straightforward.
+I won't go through the install instructions here because the [Home Assistant Raspberry Pi guide](https://www.home-assistant.io/installation/raspberrypi) is pretty straightforward.

 # Start small